Trucking

 Approximately 240 MILES each way; 90% on public highways

-The trucks will deliver rock from the Manh Choh mine near Tok to the Fort Knox mill north of Fairbanks.
+The trucks deliver rock from the Manh Choh mine near Tok to the Fort Knox mill north of Fairbanks.
 The route runs along the Alaska, Richardson and Steese highways.

 Timeline